dmacisso/react-native-crash/README.md

 useRef() Hook:
 It is commonly used to access or hold a reference to a DOM element, store previous values, or manage any mutable value that needs to persist between renders.

+after complete CRUD is acheived, authentication is next.

+In the appwrite database.
+Go to the collection.
+In the settings tab. then permssions.
+Delete the 'any' role.
+Add an "users" role set to CRUD.
+Hit thr "Update" button.